joaotavaresti/joaotavaresti/README.md

 I'm always interested in learning and contributing to innovative projects!

-- 🔭 I’m currently working at Unisinos as Professor and at Dell Technologies as an IA/ML Specialist Researcher
+- 🔭 I’m currently working as Software Engineer and IA/ML Specialist Researcher at Dell Technologies and also as Professor and Researcher at Unisinos
-- 🔭 I’m also working at InnovativeLab as Software ML Engineer
+- 🔭 I have also experience as Assistive Technologist and Rehab Engineer working at InnovativeLab designing and implementing innovative solutions for People with Disabilites
-- 👯 I’m looking to collaborate on IA and IoT projects
+- 👯 I’m looking to collaborate on fantastic projects regarding Software, IA and IoT for Education, Healthcare or Business
-- 💬 Ask me about Python, Django, Java, and IA/ML topics
+- 💬 Ask me about Python, Django, Java, Javascript, SQL, NoSQL and IA/ML topics
 - 📫 How to reach me: joaotavaresti@gmail.com

 👥 Connect With Me